tejasbubane/tejasbubane.github.io/content/2021-10-23-complete-testing-sidekiq.md

 [Sidekiq provides testing utilities with 3 modes][2]:
 * `fake`: Jobs remain in queue and not processed
-* `inline`: Run all jobs immediately within same process
+* `inline`: Execute job as soon as it is scheduled inline within same process
 * `disable`: Disable test utility, push jobs to redis

 For unit tests we actually need to execute jobs to assert against their behaviour.